The Holocaust by bullets, shootings in Ukraine - M Holocaust Memorial

 by Sergey Bukovsky (USA, Russia, Ukraine, documentary, 90 min, 2006, vostf, Steven Spielberg and Victor Pinchuk, executive producers, Mark Edwards, producer, USC Shoah Foundation Institute for Visual History and Education).

-On September 29 and 30, 1941, 33,771 Jews were shot at Babi Yar by the Nazi extermination commandos.
+On 29 and 30 September 1941, 33,771 Jews were shot at Babi Yar by the Nazi extermination commandos.
 In the months that followed, some 100,000 people - Jews, Gypsies, resistance fighters, prisoners of the Red Army - were murdered in this place.
-Sergey Bukovsky’s film is constructed from testimonies in the Ukrainian and Russian languages, collected by the USC Shoah Foundation Institute from survivors of massacres across Ukraine as well as those who rescued Jews destined to die.
+Sergey Bukovsky’s film is based on testimonies in the Ukrainian and Russian languages, collected by the USC Shoah Foundation Institute from survivors of massacres across Ukraine as well as people who rescued Jews condemned to death.

 Book presentations